 The addition of skylight area that results in a total building skylight area less than or equal to that specified in Section C402.4.1 of the North Carolina Energy Conservation Code shall comply with Section C402.4 of the North Carolina Energy Conservation Code.
 The addition of skylight area that results in a total building skylight area greater than Section C402.4.1 of the North Carolina Energy Conservation Code shall comply with Section C407 of the North Carolina Energy Conservation Code.
-Alterations that result in a total building skylight area exceeding that specified in Section C402.4.1 of the North Carolina Energy Conservation Code shall comply with Section C407 of the North Carolina Energy Conservation Code shall comply with Section C407 of the North Carolina Energy Conservation Code.
+Alterations that result in a total building skylight area exceeding that specified in Section C402.4.1 of the North Carolina Energy Conservation Code.
+Alternations that Carolina Energy Conservation Code.